hirish99/sentiment-analysis-project/README.md

 ## Week 5:
 Start unpacking data, analyzing with pandas/numpy.
 ## Week 6 - 9:
 Get aquianted with sci-kit learn, divide group up into two: group (1) purused a naive bayesian classifier approach using sci-kit learn (Isha, Priyasha), group (2)(Hirish, Katie, Kevin) pursued a support vector classifier.
 Completed a working model, tuned parameters, pickled the SVC model, and commited both model to repository in proper branch.
+At the end of each meeting both groups explained their respective model and implementation to the other group.

 # Winter Plan
 ## Week 1
 Begin learning PyTorch.
 Tutorials here: https://pytorch.org/tutorials/, neural networks and backpropogation:  https://www.deeplearningbook.org/, in-depth explanation of PyTorch functions:  https://www.deeplearningwizard.com/deep_learning/boosting_models_pytorch/forwardpropagation_backpropagation_gradientdescent/.
+RNN and CNN's on text data using TorchText and PyTorch: https://github.com/bentrevett/pytorch-sentiment-analysis.

+## Week 2
+We continued to learn PyTorch, specifically gradient descent and loss functions.
+Simple feedforward networks and backpropogation were discussed.
+Tensors: https://pytorch.org/tutorials/beginner/blitz/tensor_tutorial.html#sphx-glr-beginner-blitz-tensor-tutorial-py.
+Tensors and autograd: https://pytorch.org/tutorials/beginner/pytorch_with_examples.html.

+## Week 3
+Introduction to RNN's.
+Kevin/Katie attempted to process data using TorchText.
+Isha/Priyasha/Hirish focused on learning RNN's in PyTorch.

+## Week 4 - 7
+Kevin/Katie will implement a RNN on our DataFlare data set and get an accuracy score.
+Isha/Priyasha will implement a CNN and also get a an accuracy score.
+For the last 15 minutes we both shared our progress and theory learned for each type of neural network to each other.

 # Data Sources
-DataFlare, Kaggle
+DataFlare, Kaggle,

 # Technologies
 Python (pandas, sci-kit learn, matplotlib) for algorithm and loading/manipulating data.
 PyTorch and TorchText for more customizable models.